Make an Appointment: (541) 505-8168 | [email protected]

-At Joyful Living Behavioral Therapy in Eugene, Oregon, we offer mindfulness-based therapy as part of our comprehensive approach to emotional wellness.
+At Joyful Living Behavioral Therapy, we offer mindfulness-based therapy as part of our comprehensive approach to emotional wellness.
 Our compassionate team of licensed therapists helps individuals develop lasting skills that reduce the intensity of negative moods and build resilience.

 What Does MBCT Help Treat?